Poaching

 Poaching temperatures

-Temperature control is everything in poaching.
+Temperature control is everything.
 Too hot and proteins seize up, becoming tough and rubbery.
-Too cool and food cooks unevenly or doesn't cook through.
+Too cool and food cooks unevenly.
 An instant-read thermometer takes the guesswork out.

 The key visual: you want steam and a slight shimmer on the surface, but no bubbles breaking the surface.
 The moment you see active bubbling, the liquid is too hot for poaching.